When working with Cloudlets, familiarize yourself with these terms:

 In Cloudlets Policy Manager, you can move a policy to a different group.

-Policy type used for all Cloudlets, which requires activation each time you wish to reuse it for another property.
+The non-shared policy type available for all Cloudlets, which requires activation each time you wish to reuse it for another property.

 Load Balancing Manager